Halifax Panthers: 1960–1996: financial difficulties

 In 1989, John Dorahy took up a position as captain-coach of Halifax for the 1989–90 season.
 Halifax players threatened strike action over unpaid wages in April 1990.
 The club sold Neil James for £20,000 to pay wages but were still in financial trouble including an unpaid tax bill of £70,000.
 Halifax went into the hands of receivers, £760,000 in debt, a take-over bid having failed after the players refused to take a pay cut.
 The club was re-formed and the assets were purchased by the Marsland/Gartland consortium of local businessmen.

-Peter Roe was appointed as head coach at Halifax for season 1990–91 when they achieved promotion along with Salford who were their opponents in the Divisional Final at Old Trafford.
-The club's record victory was set in October 1990 with an 82–8 win over Runcorn Highfield at Thrum Hall.
-Roe was removed from office 24-hours later when he refused to re-apply for his own job.
-The Halifax board stated that he did not have the required experience for a club in the top division.
+Peter Roe was appointed as head coach at Halifax for 1990–91, during which the team achieved promotion to the First Division along with Salford, who were their opponents in the Second Division Final at Old Trafford.
+During this season, in October 1990, the club set its still current record victory – an 82–8 win over Runcorn Highfield at Thrum Hall.

+Roe was removed from office 24-hours after the 1991 Final, when he refused to a demand that he re-apply for his own job; the Halifax board had told him that he did not have the required experience for a club in the top division, and would have to stand against other new applicants.
 Roger Millward took the coaching job at Halifax, but was only there 17 months before resigning.
 Mal Reilly became the coach in 1992.
 In August 1993, in financial trouble again, Halifax put seven players on the transfer list for a total of £170,000.